-Cancer with a Scorpio rising.
+Cancer sun, Aquarius moon.
 Ask her where she’s “from” and she will spread out the maps.